Multifamily Realtor | Finding Your Next Apartment Complex for Investing

 Syndication is a great option for investors who have been turned off by the idea of running an apartment, managing tenants, handling emergencies, collecting rent, etc. You don’t have to do any of that.
 So even if you don’t want to do all of that, you can still enjoy having a real estate investment through syndication.

 There is no shortage of ways to invest in real estate.
 But multifamily syndication may be the best one.
 Do keep in mind that most of these syndication deals are only open to accredited investors.
-However, there are a few syndications that are open to other investors as long as they have enough experience and knowledge regarding real estate investing.
+However, there are a few syndications that may be open to other investors as long as they have enough experience and knowledge regarding real estate investing.

 In terms of exit strategy, it usually involves selling the property at some point in the future—somewhere around five to 10 years down the road.
 The goal is for the equity received by investors to be more than their original investment.